Simply-Static/simply-static/readme.txt

 = 1.6.1, July 14, 2016 =

 * Fix: No more "Call to a member function find() on a non-object" error.
-Thanks jwatkins0101!
+Thanks, jwatkins0101!

 = 1.6.0, June 07, 2016 =

 * Improvement: The DomDocument PHP extension is no longer required (replaced by SimpleHtmlDomParser)
 * Fix: No longer creating empty html attributes
 * Fix: No longer throwing the 'Function name must be a string' error in diagnostics.
-Thanks andrew-s!
+Thanks, Andrew-s!

 = 1.5.1, June 05, 2016 =